Take Five: The devil's in the data

 1/ READY FOR A SCARY EURO ZONE GDP SHOW?

-Fears of a major downturn in euro zone powerhouse Germany grew this week following "scary" industrial output figures for June and reports due over the coming week that will hold those concerns up to the light.
+Fears of a major downturn in euro zone powerhouse Germany have grown following "scary" industrial output figures for June and reports due this week that will hold those concerns up to the light.

 Markets are on high alert for signs Germany and other governments will use such cheap borrowing rates to support the reflation policies of their central banks.
 A report this week that Germany might issue new debt to finance climate protection caused a brief spike higher in bund yields and the euro.